HuzaifaMustafa1126/Hospital-Management-System/README.md

 # Hospital Management System

-Phase 1 foundation for a Hospital Management System, organized in the same client/server style as the MCQ Examination System.
+Phase 1 foundation for a Hospital Management System.
 It provides JWT authentication, server-enforced roles and permissions, Super Admin user management, audit logs, a MySQL schema, login, and a dashboard foundation.
 Patient registration and other hospital modules are intentionally not implemented.

 ## Technology stack